hicodersofficial/auto_like_insta_post/README.md

 # AUTO LIKE INSTA POST (BOT)

-simple auto liking instagram post.
+simple auto liking instagram posts.

-This app can like your feed post or single user posts.
+This app can like your feed posts or single user posts.

 ### Install requirements.txt